acelere/jupyterhub-dockerspawner-with-local-users/README.md

 ```bash
 usermod -aG docker <your user name here>
 ```
-Next up is to install JupyterHub, as described in the <a href="https://github.com/jupyterhub/jupyterhub/blob/master/README.md">jupyterhub_github</a>
+Next up is to install JupyterHub, as described in the <a href="https://github.com/jupyterhub/jupyterhub/blob/master/README.md">jupyterhub_github</a>.
+If your Ubuntu Server does not have nodejs installed and the apt install method does not work, you can follow this link with nodejs install instructions: <a href="https://github.com/nodesource/distributions#debinstall">nodejs_install</a>

 You may have to manually install dockerspawner too if it did not install with jupyterhub.
 In order to find out, you can test by typing
 ```python